 - localdb the adapter that saves CDR information into dnca_calls local database; - file the adapter that saves CDR information into /usr/local/DNCA/log/CDR.log file.

-Note that both these billing adapters are standard adapters and automatically supported by the WYDE bridge software.
-They should not be added in the list of billing adapters maintained by billing-adapter- commands; these commands are managing custom billing adapters only.
+Note that both these billing adapters are standard adapters and included into standard WYDE bridge software installation.
+These billing adapter drivers are placed in the /usr/local/DNCA/lib/Billing/Adapter folder, so this folder contains LocalDb.pm and File.pm files for these standard billing adapters.
+These two adapters are being added into the list of available billing adapters during the WYDE software installation and you can see them using billing-adapter-show command.
+They could be maintained by billing-adapter- commands as we will describe later in this guide.